joergelp/IO2_Documentation/MOOC1/en/gettingCredentials.md

 ## JuezLTI authentication

-JuezLTI use [Tsugi](https://www.tsugi.org) to manage key/secret requests and Tsugi requires authentication with your Google Account.
-Then, go to the [JuezLTI Tsugi page](https://beta.juezlti.eu/tsugi/) and click on Login as the images below shows:
+JuezLTI uses [Tsugi](https://www.tsugi.org) to manage key/secret requests and Tsugi requires authentication with your Google Account.
+Then, go to the [JuezLTI Tsugi page](https://beta.juezlti.eu/tsugi/) and click on Login as the images below show:
 ![Tsugi login](../docs/img/gettingCredentials/loginTsugi.png)
 ![Select Google account](../docs/img/gettingCredentials/googleLogin.png)

 The Google account selected will receive the key/secret credentials.

-After Google authentication, a profile page will be showed and you will be able to chose your profile settings and Save them clicking on **Save** or **Save Profile Data** button:
+After Google authentication, a profile page will be showed and you will be able to choose your profile settings and Save them clicking on **Save** or **Save Profile Data** button:
 ![Select profile settings](../docs/img/gettingCredentials/profile.png)

 ## Key/secret request